oil-oil/website/_posts/careers/en-US/front-end-engineer.md

 ## Job Responsibilities

-- Develop and maintain of the company's website to improve the impact and  user experience.
+- Participate in API7 Cloud Product Research & Development, responsible for the company's web project development and maintenance, and improve product user experience;
+- Participate in the development of Apache APISIX Web project, and promote the healthy development of the project with community partners;
-- Optimize the front-end component design and build process to ensure development efficiency and quality.
+- Optimize the design and construction process of Web components to improve development efficiency and engineering quality.

 ## Job Requirements

-- Proficient in HTML/CSS/JavaScript, familiar with TypeScript and new language specifications and syntax features, such as ES6, etc.
+- In addition to basic HTML/CSS/JavaScript capabilities, I hope you can be familiar with TypeScript and ES6 syntax specifications;
-- Familiar with the usage and implementation principles of front-end frameworks such as React, Gatsby, and Wordpress.
-- Excellent problem-solving and identification skills, good English communication skills and teamwork spirit.
+- Understand and use the mainstream Web framework, it is best to have relevant experience can communicate together;
+- I hope you can take the initiative to pay attention to Web trends.
+We encourage you to participate in relevant circles and actively share them with the outside world.

 ## Additional